Frank-Friemel/Shairport4w/README.md

 * [`WTL`](https://sourceforge.net/projects/wtl) Windows Template Library

 ### Thanks
-* Thanks to James Laird who implemented the original version of "Shairport"
+* Thanks to James Laird who implemented the original version of "Shairport".
+Special thanks to Japanese Translator [maborosohin](https://github.com/maboroshin).

 ### License
 GPL.
 Sources that deviate from this license are marked by a header